All Articles

 3. Review timeline

 Applications with complete, well-organized supplier documentation move through review faster.
-Every deficiency letter adds 90+ days.
-Two or three deficiency cycles can push your authorization back a full year.
+Every deficiency letter adds 90+ days to the process.
+The clock stops when FDA issues the letter and doesn't restart until they receive and accept your response.
+Two or three deficiency cycles can push your authorization back a full year, which in a fast-moving market can mean losing your competitive window entirely.

 PMTA-Ready Sourcing Checklist